Lake Michigan Wrecks: Exploring the Underwater Treasures of the Great Lakes

 4. Edmund Fitzgerald: The largest and last major freighter wrecked on the Great Lakes, the Edmund Fitzgerald sank on November 10, 1975, during a severe storm.
 All 29 crew members were lost, and the wreck remains one of the most famous and mysterious in the Great Lakes.

-See also Exploring the Mysteries of the Lake Michigan Triangle
+See also Exploring the Wonders of Lake Michigan Indiana Dunes

 These shipwrecks, along with many others, offer a unique window into the maritime history of Lake Michigan and the Great Lakes region.